MinBZK/task-registry/README.md

     - Baseline Information Security Government
     - Dutch Constitution

 - **Instruments:** Tools for responsible and effective use of algorithms and AI systems such as guidelines, standards, guidance documents.
 Most tools are not mandatory, but others are.
+Examples are:
+    - IAMA
+    - DPIA

 ## Nederlands